cs7org/Emulation-Demonstrator/README.md

 A simple GUI allows for easy control of the tool.
 The tool allows performing end-to-end tests of different (non-online) applications with humans-in-the-loop on the real computers, e.g., video streaming.

+> [!NOTE]
+> Version of LNdW (Lange Nacht der Wissenschaften) 2025 with support for an external button with an LED (serial interface via USB).
+> The button can be used to stop/start the emulation playback, the LED shows if an emulation playback is running.

 ![Real Setup with extended Configurations (Real Paths)](assets/setup.png "Real Setup with extended Configurations (Real Paths)")
 ![Emulator Frontend with the Emulator only setup](assets/window.png "Emulator Frontend with the Emulator only setup")